 Minor in Chemistry

-A Chemistry Minor will complement most any major you choose at Converse.
+A Chemistry minor will complement many majors.
 This versatile minor will expose you to each of the areas in the chemistry curriculum and give you a strong foundation in the major areas of chemistry.

 What are common careers in Chemistry?

 - Health Professions: Medicine, Dentistry, Pharmacy, Veterinary, Optometry, Chiropractic, Nursing